-Longyear Museum recently received a striking portrait of Mary Baker Eddy by artist Jules Maurice Gaspard—a steel engraving created in 1908.
+In 2015, Longyear Museum received a striking portrait of Mary Baker Eddy by artist Jules Maurice Gaspard—a steel engraving created in 1908.
 While not the first example of Gaspard’s portrait of Mrs. Eddy in Longyear’s collection, this particular print is unique, thanks to the inscription on it from the artist’s wife, Ermina, to a “Miss Carman.”
 This generous gift provides the perfect opportunity to tell the story behind the making of the portrait, and of the integrity of the artist.

 This likeness of Mary Baker Eddy has a novel history.
 While it eventually became the frontispiece for her book Science and Health with Key to the Scriptures, among other publications,1 this was not its original intent.
 How the portrait came to grace the pages of Mrs. Eddy’s writings makes for an interesting tale.